 Amelia grew up right outside of Pittsburgh and has always enjoyed the culture and projects that downtown has to offer.
 A 2016 graduate of Indiana University of Pennsylvania, Amelia has a degree in Applied Anthropology, minors in Spanish language and Latin American Studies, and had a personal focus in Sustainability.
 Amelia started her career with Youth Advocate Programs as a Truancy Advocate Specialist helping students and their families work with schools within Allegheny County.

-Amelia works at Brashear High School, primarily with ESL classes, and Manchester Youth Development Center using aquaponics as an interactive system to equip students for their bright futures.
+Amelia works at Manchester Youth Development Center using aquaponics as an interactive system to equip students for their bright futures.